genomic-medicine-sweden/tomte/.github/CONTRIBUTING.md

 ## Contribution workflow

-If you'd like to write some code for nf-core/tomte, the standard workflow is as follows:
+If you'd like to write some code for tomte, the standard workflow is as follows:

 1. Check that there isn't already an issue about your idea in the [tomte issues](https://github.com/genomic-medicine-sweden/tomte/issues) to avoid duplicating work.
 If there isn't one already, please create one so that others know you're working on this
 2. [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the [tomte repository](https://github.com/genomic-medicine-sweden/tomte) to your GitHub account